lixihan/Resnet/README.md

 | numpy         |         1.14.3|

-To install pillow, run the following command:
+Befofore running the API, you need to set up the environment based on the requirements.
+To run the requirements:

-$ conda install pillow
+$ pip install -r requirements.txt

 Test the API based on the following steps: